Your First Session

 Virtual hypnosis sessions are conducted once you have headphones or earbuds on (or perhaps you can connect your phone to a Bluetooth speaker that you can place on top of a pillow behind your head), a place to prop up your phone or laptop so that you don't have to hold it, a comfortable chair or sofa to lean back in and a very quiet room with no distractions, children screaming, phones ringing, or a loved one telling you dinner's ready.

-When scheduling a virtual hypnosis session, you must first make sure you have available a quiet room with no distractions.
+Make sure you are in a quiet room with no distractions.
 If your home is too noisy, then perhaps you have access to a friend's quiet home, an office or even a library that you can go to in order to find that quiet time.
 Many larger libraries have booths, like a small office with a closed door, that you can use for free.
-Remember to take your headphones or earbuds with you.
+Remember to take your headphones or earbuds with you and your phone is fully charged.

 There's no such thing as a one visit cure-all for smoking, vaping, opiates, or any addiction for that matter.
 Most people will go back to their addictions if they only go to a hypnotist for one session.
 I recommend at least 6 sessions, one every other day for two weeks, if you're serious about quitting smoking, drugs or opiates for good.
 You should never wait too long in between each session.